 Causes of Hip Popping

-The real cause of hip popping is still unknown.
+Its real cause is still unknown.
 Since it is widely seen in athletes and people engaged in workouts and exercises, experts believe that repetitive and physically demanding hip movements leads to injury and hence popping of hip muscles/tendons.

 Types of Snapping/Popping Hip

-While hip popping is a harmless condition, it can sometimes lead to damage in joints causing distressing pain.
+While hip popping is a harmless condition, it can sometimes lead to damage to joints causing distressing pain.
 Ideally, snapping hip syndrome pop up in three different ways, viz.

 Internal Snapping Hip